Things To Do Bemboka, Bega Valley, New South Wales

 Bemboka, “Village in a Valley” was originally settled as a halfway point between Bega and Cooma.

-Today Bemboka is a quaint rural village with a backdrop of the Bemboka National Park towering over the township.
+Today, Bemboka is a quaint rural village with a backdrop of the South East Forests National Park towering over the township.

-Scenic views of the whole Sapphire Coast from Pipers Lookout have to be seen to be believed.
-The new viewing platform and visitor information is an introduction to the wonders of the South East Forests National Park.
-Lyrebirds line the forest trails and wombats wander the lush rolling countryside.
+The viewing platform and visitor information signage is an introduction to the wonders of the South East Forests National Park, where lyrebirds line the forest trails and wombats wander the lush rolling countryside.